WolfDWyc/harlem/README.md

 Harlem exposes a simple API using a CLI and a simple context manager (for Python usage), but also provides an advanced API for more control.

-For some libraries Harlem also exposes standalone parsing functions that create HAR entries (and not an entire file as opposed to a recorder).

 Currently supported:
 - `requests` recorder
 - `aiohttp` recorder